 Climate change poses a major threat to our health and wellbeing, as well as our planet.
-This includes the issue of air quality, which is linked to respiratory and heart diseases, and cancer.
-We recognise that we have the responsibility to take steps to reduce our carbon footprint and encourage an environmentally sustainable approach in the way healthcare services are delivered.
+Communities on the Isle of Wight and in Portsmouth face particular risks, including rising sea levels, coastal erosion, more frequent heatwaves and poor air quality, which put vulnerable populations at greater risk.
+We recognise that we have the responsibility to take steps to reduce our carbon footprint and our environmental impact to deliver sustainable healthcare services now and in the future.

-The NHS has set itself the challenge of becoming the first net-zero carbon healthcare system and set ambitious targets for reductions in carbon emissions.
-The NHS accounts for 5% of the national carbon footprint and NHS trusts across the Hampshire and Isle of Wight region emit over 1 million tonnes of Co2e of which Portsmouth Hospitals University NHS Trust (PHU) accounts for over 10%.
+The NHS has set itself the challenge of becoming the world’s first Net Zero carbon healthcare system and has set ambitious targets for reductions in carbon emissions.
+The NHS accounts for an estimated 5% of the national carbon footprint and NHS trusts across the Hampshire and Isle of Wight region emit over 1 million tonnes of CO2e of which our Trust accounts for over 10%.

 Our Green Plan

 We have an ambitious agenda that means transforming what we do and the way we do it.
-This includes how you access services, prescription advice, buying differently, as well as more traditional things like solar panel installation and LED lighting.
-It also involves encouraging sustainable travel options for staff, visitors, and patients – you can read more about this here.
+It includes steps to minimise our future impact (known as mitigation) and steps to manage the impact of climate change on our existing services (known as adaptation).
+This includes how patients access services, as well as decisions about what products we buy, as well as more traditional things like solar panel installation and LED lighting.
+It also involves encouraging sustainable travel options for staff, visitors, and patients – you can read more about this here

 LED lighting programme

-PHU and our PFI provider are in year two of a three-year project to replace existing tungsten, halogen and fluorescent lighting with modern LED alternatives.
-This is expected to reduce energy demand and save 1,171 Tonnes of carbon monoxide equivalent – around 7% of our existing emissions.
+PHU and our PFI provider has replaced over 22,000 existing tungsten, halogen and fluorescent lighting with modern LED alternatives.
+This is reducing our energy demand and saving 1,171 Tonnes CO2e – around 7% of our existing emissions and means 95% of our lighting is now LED.

 Biodiversity